MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-onboard-devices.md

 ## Mac

 > [!NOTE]
-> - We recommend that you use a [local script to onboard Mac](#local-script-for-mac).
-Although you can [set up enrollment for Mac using Intune](/mem/intune/enrollment/macos-enroll), the local script is the simplest method for onboarding Mac devices to Defender for Business.
+> We recommend that you use a [local script to onboard Mac](#local-script-for-mac).
+Although you can [set up enrollment for Mac using Intune](/mem/intune/enrollment/macos-enroll), the local script is the simplest method for onboarding Mac to Defender for Business.

-Choose one of the following options to onboard Mac devices:
+Choose one of the following options to onboard Mac:

 - [Local script for Mac](#local-script-for-mac) (*recommended*)
 - [Intune for Mac](#intune-for-mac)